Sillians/similarity-search-redis-vectorDatabase/README.md

 ### Environment Setup
 Requires a few packages and intial setups for full implementation;
 - Redis (redis-py)
-- Sentence Transformer model (sentence_transformers)
+- Sentence Transformer model (sentence_transformers from HuggingFace, easy to use models for tasks like semantic similarity search, visual search, and many others.)
 - FastAPI (Search Query in Swagger UI)
 - Kubernetes cluster (Minikube) -> (Optional[😉])
 - Setup and Access to a Running Redis Stack instance